adodea8991/00-ML/README.md

 5. **Ensemble Learning**: Combine multiple models (e.g., SVM, Random Forest) with the deep learning model using ensemble learning techniques to improve overall accuracy.

-## Conclusion
+### Conclusion

 This Deer Identifier project demonstrates how to build, train, and deploy a deep learning model for image classification.
 With further improvements and optimizations, the model can be made more accurate and robust for real-world applications.

 Feel free to explore the code and make enhancements to the project.
+There's also the model attached.
 Happy coding! 🦌📸